 Dialectical Behavioural Therapy

-Dialectical Behaviour Therapy (DBT) was originally created to support people who have strong emotions or difficult relationships.
+Dialectical Behaviour Therapy (DBT) was originally created to support people who have strong emotions or difficulty with relationships.
 Strong emotions can sometimes lead to behaviours, like self harm, or acting in ways that damage relationships and make it difficult to connect with others.
-DBT is a best practice in the treatment of borderline personality disorder.
-It has been used to treat a variety of other mental health conditions including drug abuse, eating disorders and PTSD.
-DBT is used to help you develop the skills to manage emotions and relationships better.
-In DBT, you learn how to be more present in your daily life and able to tolerate distressing situations.
+A comprehensive DBT program for the treatment of borderline personality disorder includes 4 components: skills groups, individual DBT therapy, phone coaching, and a consultation team.
+DBT-informed therapy incorporates elements of DBT into the therapy session but is not the same as attending a comprehensive DBT program.
+DBT-informed therapy can be used to treat a variety of other mental health conditions including drug abuse, eating disorders and PTSD.

-DBT is often used in trauma therapy to develop the skills of self-regulation.
-You will also learn how to be with your distress without engaging in undesired behaviours.
-DBT teaching focuses on communication, mindfulness, and grounding skills.
+DBT-informed therapy focuses on the development of skills related to self-regulation.
+You will learn how to be with your distress without engaging in undesired behaviours.
+DBT-informed therapy focuses on communication, mindfulness, and grounding skills.
 It also offers a more balanced way of thinking and making decisions.

-A DBT therapist will guide you through the process of skill development particularly in these four core areas of functioning: mindfulness, interpersonal effectiveness, emotional regulation & distress tolerance.
-DBT therapy sessions may include homework such as diary cards and behavioural chain analysis.
-These processes will help you observe the sequence of events that unfolds before a behaviour even occurs.
+A DBT-informed therapist will guide you through the process of skill development particularly in these four core areas of functioning: mindfulness, interpersonal effectiveness, emotional regulation & distress tolerance.